🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 • Grapnel Anchor (check price on Amazon): The grapnel anchor has a center shaft and four pieces that dig into the bottom for a great hold.
 One really nice feature is that the points aren't sharp to cause injury or scratches on your boat.
 It's used in lakes and rivers and folds up to stow flat.

-• Plow Anchors (check price on Amazon): Also known as Wing or Delta, the plow anchor is one of the most common types and shaped similar to a tractor plow.
-It can be either hinged and non-hinged, and it's good for almost any bottom, even hooking rocks!
+• Plow Anchors (check price on Amazon): Also known as Wing or Delta, the plow anchor is one of the most common types and is shaped like a tractor plow.
+It can be hinged or non-hinged, and it's good for almost any bottom, even hooking rocks!
 Plus, it makes a great anchor for a windlass.

 The 5 Best Boat Anchors to Secure Your Vessel